-The number of sales in the County declined 4.9 percent but prices have increased when comparing June 2014 to June 2013.
-The composite median sales price for new and existing homes increased 1.5 percent from \$562,800 in June 2013, to \$571,250 in June 2014, which is substantially less than the 31 percent gain in June 2013, when the prices were compared to \$429,520 in June 2012.
-The June 2014 median sales price in California was up 6.6 percent to \$457,160, and the nation was up 4.4 percent to \$212,400, when compared to the prior year
+The number of single-family home sales in the County increased 20.8 percent from the prior year.
+The composite median sales price for new and existing homes increased 11 percent from \$571,250 in June 2014, to \$634,190 in June 2015.
+The June 2015 median sales price in California was up 7 percent to \$489,560, and the nation was up 8.2 percent to \$229,400, when compared to the prior year.

-Housing affordability for the second quarter of 2014 was 54 percent, a 3 percentage point decline from the second quarter of 2013 at 57 percent.
+Housing affordability for the second quarter of 2015 was 49 percent, a 5 percentage point decline from the second quarter of 2014 at 54 percent.
 Availability of affordable housing continues to be a critical economic factor which may impact future job growth.
 Some mitigating factors are the desirability of living in Ventura County due to its strong public safety presence, quality of life, climate, relatively clean air, and proximity to the Los Angeles metropolitan area.